JuliaMath/openlibm/README.md

    version of `gcc` (tested: 4.9.2), as the default version provided by OpenBSD is too old (4.2.1).
 If you use OpenBSD's port system for this (port name:
    `gcc`), run `make CC=egcc` to force Make to use the newer `gcc`.

+## Acknowledgements

+PowerPC support for openlibm was graciously sponsored by IBM.